reinhartuman/xmos_tdm/README.md

 The only additional stuff added is TDM support provided by Thomas Gmeinder also on github.

-This is not a official XMOS release as it consists out of the most current github releases for each of listed XMOS repositories.
+This is not a official XMOS release as it consists out of the most current github releases for each of the listed XMOS repositories.